geekinthesticks/mythtv_conky_status/bindings/README.txt

 Type "help", "copyright", "credits" or "license" for more information.
 >>>

-In the pythong shell type:
+In the python shell type:

 from MythTV.MythTV import *